 - 1. Whether the development demonstrates a need for HTF in order to make a greater number of units affordable to extremely-low and very low households; - 2.
 Whether the development meets State and Federal requirements of all programs for which the applicant is applying, including the threshold requirements; - 3.
 Successful completion of the Permanent Supportive Housing Institute; - 4.
-If the development ranking is sufficient for it to be awarded RHTC pursuant to the RHTC process as outlined in the QAP or awarded HOME funds pursuant to the the HOME Rental Application Policy; and, - 5.
+If the development ranking is sufficient for it to be awarded RHTC pursuant to the RHTC process as outlined in the 2020/2021 QAP; and, - 5.
 The availability of HTF funds.

-National Housing Trust Fund (HTF) Community Housing Development Organizations (CHDO) 501(c)3 and 501(c)4 Not- For-Profit Organizations and PHAs Joint Venture Partnerships For Profit Entities Organized Under the State of Indiana Rental Housing Rehabilitation/ Adaptive Reuse ✓ ✓ ✓ ✓ Acquisition and Rental Housing Rehabilitation ✓ ✓ ✓ ✓ Rental Housing New Construction ✓ ✓ ✓ ✓
+National Housing Trust Fund (HTF) Community Housing Development Organizations (CHDO) 501(c)3 and 501(c)4 Not- For-Profit Organizations and PHAs Joint Venture Partnerships For Profit Entities Organized Under the State of Indiana Rental Housing Rehabilitation/ Adaptive Reuse 1 ✓ ✓ ✓ Acquisition and Rental Housing Rehabilitation 1 ✓ ✓ 1 Rental Housing New Construction 1 1 1 1